17 Muscat Travel Tips That Save Hours of Confusion

 Saving Money

 7. Eat in Ruwi and Mutrah, not hotel restaurants.
-Hotel dining in Muscat is pricey — OMR 15-30/meal.
+Hotel dining in Muscat runs pricey — OMR 15-30/meal.
 Ten minutes away in the Ruwi and Mutrah neighborhoods, Omani and Indian restaurants serve incredible biryani, shuwa (slow-cooked lamb), and grilled meats for OMR 2-5/meal.
 That's $5-13 for a full, satisfying meal.

 9. Frankincense is the souvenir.
 Hojari grade (the silver/green pieces) is the best quality — OMR 5-15 per bag at Mutrah Souq.
-Buy a traditional ceramic burner (mabkhara) for OMR 2-5.
+Add a traditional ceramic burner (mabkhara) for OMR 2-5.
 Total: under OMR 20 for a genuinely unique gift.
 Bargain gently — Omanis don't appreciate hard haggling.

 The Wadis